HHRy/radiant-liveblog-extension/README.markdown

 you'll also find two new snippets - liveblog-content and liveblog-heading.
 These are used by the default layout to display your liveblog to your users.

-Once the rake is complete, you will need to add an Archive page called <tt>Liveblogs</tt>
-and a layout called <tt>LiveblogLayout</tt>
+Once the rake is complete, you will need to add an <tt>LiveblogArchive</tt> page and a layout called <tt>LiveblogLayout</tt>

 Recommended default content for these pages can be found in the assets directory of the